Understanding Your Diagnosis

 CT scan is a type of imaging test.
 It uses X-rays and computer technology to make images or slices of the body.
 A CT scan can make detailed pictures of any part of the body, including the bones, muscles, fat, organs, and blood vessels.
 They are more detailed than regular X-rays.

-Endoscopic Retrograde Cholangiopancreatography (ERCP) Endoscopic retrograde cholangiopancreatography, or ERCP, is a procedure to diagnose and treat problems in the liver, gallbladder, bile ducts, and pancreas.
-It combines X-ray and the use of an endoscope -- a long, flexible, lighted tube.
+Endoscopic retrograde cholangiopancreatography, or ERCP, is a procedure to diagnose and treat problems in the liver, gallbladder, bile ducts, and pancreas.
+It combines X-ray and the use of an endoscope—a long, flexible, lighted tube.